CarlosDiogo01/JThread2CoreMap/README.md

 	* Run:
 		./JThread2CoreMap.sh
-	in a different shell to monitor the app in 4).
+	in a different shell to monitor the app in point 4.
-	You should be running only one Java app at once but the script will alarm you if you have multiple Java programs running and you'll be good to choose the PID of the app you want to monitor.
+	You should be running only one Java app at once.
+However the script will alarm you if you have multiple Java programs running and you'll be able to choose the PID of the app you want to monitor.

 The Core numbering by htop is the same numbering you will get from lstopo picture.